alx2009/K197Control/K197control_protocol_specification.md

 ## Resolution Note

 Please note that the Display Count provides slightly better resolution compared to what is displayed by the voltmeter.
-However, the extra resolution is not significant because it is smaller than the measurement error according to the voltmeter's specifications.
+However, the extra resolution is not significant because it is smaller than the measurement error according to the voltmeter's specifications (more experimentation is needed to understand if there are special cases where the extra resolution could be significant).

 ## Example